MrRobinOfficial/Guide-UnrealEngine/README.md

 Popular IDEs used in Unreal Engine and C++ development include:

-* [Visual Studio](https://visualstudio.microsoft.com/): The Visual Studio IDE with the Visual Studio Unreal Engine Extension (VAX) is a widely used choice for Unreal Engine development.
+* [Visual Studio](https://visualstudio.microsoft.com/): The Visual Studio IDE for Unreal Engine development.
 It offers a powerful set of C++ tools and seamless integration with Unreal Engine, providing a robust development environment. `Free`.

 * [Visual Studio Code (VSCode)](https://code.visualstudio.com/): Visual Studio Code is a lightweight, cross-platform code editor with a rich ecosystem of extensions, including ones for Unreal Engine development. `Free`.

 * [Rider](https://www.jetbrains.com/rider/): Rider is a popular IDE developed by JetBrains, designed for game development, and it offers solid integration with Unreal Engine projects. `Cost`.

-* [Clion](https://www.jetbrains.com/clion/): Clion is another popular IDE developed by JetBrains, designed specifically for C++ development.
-NOTE, it doesn't offer integration with Unreal Engine projects. `Cost`.
+### ✂️ Tools to help your journey

+Here are some tools that can be integrated into your IDE's for better performance, debugging or writing good code practices.

+* [Visual Assist](https://www.wholetomato.com/): A productivity tool for refactoring, reading, writing, navigating and generating C/C++/C# code. `Cost` and for `VS`.

+* [UnrealMacroGenerator](https://marketplace.visualstudio.com/items?itemName=Naotsun.Naotsun-UE-UMG): Provides a macro editor used by Unreal C ++ of Unreal Engine.
+You can create macros and edit already written macros. `Free` and for `VS`.

 ### 🟢 Benefits of using C++ with Unreal Engine

 * High performance: C++ allows you to write code that can run directly on the CPU and GPU, making it possible to achieve very high performance levels in your game or application.

+* Integration with existing codebases: If you have existing C++ code that you want to integrate with your Unreal Engine project, using C++ allows you to do so more easily.

 * Access to low-level functionality: C++ gives you access to lower-level functionality than other programming languages, which can be especially useful in game development where fine-grained control over memory, data structures, and algorithms is often necessary.

-* Integration with existing codebases: If you have existing C++ code that you want to integrate with your Unreal Engine project, using C++ allows you to do so more easily.
-* More control over memory management: C++ requires you to manage memory manually, which can be a challenge but also gives you more control over how your code uses memory.
-This can be important in situations where memory usage is a concern, such as on mobile devices or consoles.
-* Flexibility: With C++, you have the flexibility to write code in a variety of styles, including object-oriented, procedural, and functional programming.
-This allows you to choose the approach that best suits your needs.
+* Garbage Collection and Memory Management: While C++ demands manual memory management, Unreal Engine provides a [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) that efficiently clears out `UObject` classes from memory.
+With the control over manual memory handling, you can precisely dictate when to allocate and deallocate memory as necessary.

 ### 🔴 Drawbacks of using C++ with Unreal Engine

-* Steep learning curve: C++ is a complex language with many features, and it can be difficult to learn for beginners.
-Unreal Engine's architecture can also be challenging to understand, especially if you're new to game development.
-* Time-consuming: Writing C++ code can be more time-consuming than using other programming languages.
-C++ requires more attention to detail, and it can take longer to write and debug code.
-* More prone to errors: C++ requires manual memory management and has less strict type checking than some other languages.
-This can make it more prone to errors like memory leaks, null pointer dereferences, and type mismatches.
-* Harder to prototype: Because C++ requires more code to accomplish even simple tasks, it can be harder to quickly prototype ideas in C++ than in other programming languages.
+* More prone to errors: C++ is a strongly typed language, requiring the precise use of semicolons, braces and accurate syntax to ensure successful compilation.
+Rectifying these issues can be time-consuming.
+On the contrary, the Blueprint's node-based graph system operates without the need for "correct" syntax, offering a more "forgiving" environment.

+* Tied to Unreal's API: Throughout the evolution of Unreal Engine, Epic Games may modify the source code, rendering certain functions and members as **obsolete**/**deprecated**.
+Consequently, Unreal might recommend the need to update the codebase with the latest [API](https://en.wikipedia.org/wiki/API) changes.
+Failure to do so can lead to compilation errors, in the future.

+* Updating your codebase: When working with C++ and Unreal Engine, your C++ code is compiled into a [.DLL](https://en.wikipedia.org/wiki/Dynamic-link_library) (in Windows OS) file that Unreal Engine can read and use within Blueprint graphs.
+However, this necessitates Unreal Engine to reload to incorporate your code changes.
+Epic Games has introduced [Hot Reload](https://unrealcommunity.wiki/live-compiling-in-unreal-projects-tp14jcgs), allowing for code reloading without editor restart, streamlining the development process.
+While Hot Reload often works for a while, it is unreliable and frequently causes blueprint corruption or other issues.

+* Requires more storage: When working with C++ within Unreal Engine, it often involves using "Editor Symbols for debugging," consuming approximately 60 GB of storage.
+Similarly, if you opt to build Unreal Engine from its source code (on their github page), you'll require around 200 GB of storage space.

 ## 🗺️ Summary of C++ and Programming World